 My practice shows that the introduction of a stable QA process increases software testing velocity by 25% and improves software quality by at least 30%, thus enhancing the chance of a project’s success.
 However, introducing changes to a current QA process bears risks and requires sufficient QA expertise.
 My colleagues and I are enthusiastic about companies striving for continuous QA improvement, and we’ll be glad to support you at your QA process audit and revamping journeys.
 If you think you might use our assistance, leave us a request.

-A QA vendor with 30 years of experience, we will take care of your QA process with minimal involvement from your side.
+With 32 years of software testing and 19 years of QA consulting experience, we will take care of your QA process with minimal involvement from your side.